lupyuen/lupyuen.github.io/src/display2.md

 ## DRM Sub-Drivers

+_Where are the fun bits of our Display Driver?_

 Remember our DRM Driver is only a façade.
 Most of the work is done by the __Sub-Drivers for DC8200__: [vs_drv.c](https://github.com/starfive-tech/linux/blob/JH7110_VisionFive2_devel/drivers/gpu/drm/verisilicon/vs_drv.c#L301-L315)

 ```c